 - 1. In the Network screen, click Manage Network Options. - 2.
 In Terminal Properties, select the Network tab. - If the terminal is configured to use DHCP, make sure DHCP is properly configured on the server. - If the terminal uses static IP addresses, make sure it is configured properly and that the address is not in use by another device.
 To check whether it is in use by another device, turn off the terminal and ping the IP address from another device. - 3.
 Click OK.
-The terminal restarts. - Note See the NCD ThinSTAR Terminal Properties Reference for information on Terminal Properties.
+The terminal restarts. - Note See the section titled, Configuring Terminal Properties, in the NCD ThinSTAR Terminal User's Guide for information on Terminal Properties.